bobbae/gcp/challenges/README.md

 and runs the program and produces the output with all of the necessary arguments and inputs required.
 If your script does not produce correct results the evaluation will be negative.

-* Your git repository should contain a `README.md` file which provides information about the input needed, output produced, the code, algorithm, design, and other related facts about your solutions.
+* Your git repository should also contain a `README.md` file which provides information about the input needed, output produced, the code, algorithm, design, and other related facts about your solutions.  **Please check that your answers are complete and address all the necessary parts of the challenges**.

-* The challenges here are described in the final and complete form.
+* The challenges here are described in the final and complete form. **The challenges may be updated from time to time.
+It is up to you to check your answers before submitting your answers for completeness**.

 * Whatever may be considered missing in the description of each challenge can be assumed to be intentional.  **No further clarification will be provided**.